|

 ensemble.
 The result is a unique and fresh view of the culture(s) in which

+we live.
 The writing is mature and

 fresh, yet is within reach of a solid college ensemble. -